rinkal-raj/final-project-SQL/assignment.md

 Follow the instructions below to complete this project.

-## Part 1: Loadingcsv Files into Database
+## Part 1: Loading csv Files into Database

 Create a new PostgreSQL database called `ecommerce`.
 Set up tables for each .csv file by following [these instructions](https://www.postgresqltutorial.com/postgresql-tutorial/import-csv-file-into-posgresql-table/)